DarkNekoRin/Coinua/README.md

 If there is any problem or higher risk, the bank could intervene if it is given a percentage of the recovery.
 ![alt text](https://github.com/DarkNekoRin/Coinua/blob/master/img/coinua.PNG?raw=true)

-# A P R E N D I D O 📌
+# L E A R N E D  📌

 * The putting Quinoas iconography that looked like interconnected nodes (P2P) was a great idea
 * Not everything have been done.
 It is not important to focus on Login or Profile in a Hackathon.
 Only the essential functionalities